saltstack/salt/CONTRIBUTING.rst

 * --flaky-jail - Test that need to be temporarily skipped.

 In Your PR, you can enable or disable test groups by setting a label.
-All thought the fast, slow, and core tests specified in the change file will always run.
+All fast, slow, and core tests specified in the change file will always run.

 * test:no-fast
 * test:core